Congratulations on having a Graduate Assistantship!

 When You Will Get Your First Paycheck

 If you are a graduate student with an assistantship, your first paycheck will most likely not be issued until a month after the start of your assistantship.
-Therefore, you should bring funds to cover your initial expenses.
+Therefore, you should bring money to pay for your initial expenses, such as food, mobile phone and service, and apartment rent deposit.

 Be Aware of a Possible Deduction